Request Records

 Get court contact information on our Locations page.

-Media, academics, or non-profit organizations should send the request form to the Justice Courts' Public Information Office.
-The PIO may decline requests from public members, litigants, government departments, or other investigators by instructing them to contact the court with jurisdiction over the case.
+Media, academics, government entities, or non-profit organizations seeking data and procedural information should send the request form to the Justice Courts' Public Information Office.
+The PIO may decline requests for case files from public members, litigants, or other investigators by instructing them to contact the court with jurisdiction over the case.

 Bulk Filing Data